arm-developer-tools/windowsperf/wperf/README.md

         to interrupt currently executing `wperf` session or to recover from the lock.

     -c, --cpu
-        Specify comma separated list of CPU cores to count on, or one CPU to sample on.
+        Specify comma separated list of CPU cores, and or ranges of CPU cores, to count on, or one CPU to sample on.

     -k
         Count kernel mode as well (disabled by default).